mikebaldi/Idle-Champions/SharedFunctions/README.md

 IC_GameSettings_Class contains the offsets for the games static GameSettings object.
 It includes important information such as *UserID*, *User Hash*, *Version*, *Instance ID*.
 These memory reads are required reading data used in IC_ServerCalls_Class.ahk.

+> MemoryRead\IC_IdleGameManager_Class.ahk

+IC_IdleGameManager_Class is the **first** place to look to update offsets to data read from the game.
+It contains many offsets for things ranging from game speed to loot/chest/buffs to autoprogress to current area and just about anything in between.
+The offsets are based on the 32-bit (Steam) version of the game.

 > MemoryRead\IC_MemoryFunctions_Class.ahk

-**Important**: IC_MemoryFunctions_Class contains functions that simplify memory reading.
+**Important**: IC_MemoryFunctions_Class is the interface that contains functions that simplify memory reading.
 Use this class's functions to read important information from the game.
 It utilizes the other classes in the diretory and simplifies their read calls.
-Although most things *can* be done without these functions, using them will greatly simplify code.
+Using the functions in this file (except ``GenericGetValue``) is the best way to make sure addons remain compatable with Script Hub.